-- 1. Florida or other Bar dues (authorized in the fiscal year 2023 appropriations act for attorneys employed by the State as legal staff) - 2.
-Professional license fees - 3.
-Occupational license fees - Driver license fees (Exception: Class A or Class B commercial license expenses authorized in fiscal year 2023 appropriations for full-time employees as a condition of employment.
-Refer to "Requirements for Certain Purchases - Commercial Driver License (CDL)". - 5.
-Other fees for licenses required for an individual to perform his or her official duties - 6.
+- 1. Florida or other Bar dues (authorized in the fiscal year 2020 appropriations act for attorneys employed by the State as legal staff)

+- 2. Professional license fees

+- 3. Occupational license fees

+- 4. Driver license fees

+- 5. Other fees for licenses required for an individual to perform his or her official duties - 6.
 Tuition for fees designed to help an individual pass the examination for any of the above licenses, unless the training is directly related to the person's current official duties - 7.
-Tuition or fees for continuing education classes for the sole purpose of maintaining any of the above licenses. - 8.
-Examination fees for professional, occupational, or other licenses required for a person to perform his or her official duties.
+Tuition or fees for continuing education classes for the sole purpose of maintaining any of the above licenses - 8.
+Examination fees for professional, occupational or other licenses required for a person to perform his or her official duties

-A reference to the specific law and the justification stating the official business need for the license, tuition or examination fee must be submitted with the payment request or maintained in P-Card Works for P-Card purchases.
+A reference to the specific law and the justification stating the official business need for the license, tuition or examination fee must be submitted with the payment request or maintained with the Monthly Paid Transaction Report for P-Card purchases.

-If the P-Card is not accepted, then the vendor's license form should be completed by the cost center and signed by the Authorized Official.
+If the P-Card is not accepted, then the vendor's license form should be completed by the cost center and signed by the authorized official.
 The completed form must be submitted with justification and reference to the specific law to FSO/DOO for payment processing.
 The following accounting information must also be written on the license form or included:

 - Vendor's F.E.ID (Federal Identification Number)

 - Org code

 - EO (expansion option)

 - Object code

 - Category (and category year, if applicable)

 - Work activity code

-- Project ID - Federal billing indicator (Participating=0, Non-Participating=1)
+- Project ID

+- Federal billing indicator (Participating=0, Non-Participating=1)